Module Details

 CR_KDNET_8 Bachelor of Science (Honours) in Computer Systems 8 Elective

-CR_KITMN_8 Bachelor of Science (Honours) in IT Management 8 Mandatory
+CR_KITMN_8 Bachelor of Science (Honours) in IT Management and Cybersecurity 8 Mandatory